clearlinux/how-to-clear/04-mixing.md

 ## What else to try

-* Edit an upstream bundle and change the package list to include or exclude packages
+* Edit an upstream bundle and change the package list to include or exclude packages.
-* Validate a modified bundle
+* Validate a modified bundle.
-* Downgrade your mix to an older upstream version
+* Downgrade your mix to an older upstream version.